Black Friday Code: DIGEST35

 This happens because, during intense exercise, blood flow moves away from the gut, which can lead to reduced oxygen and higher stress for the gut lining.
 The cell damage could affect nutrient absorption, and larger gaps between the tight junctions of gut cells can make it easier for harmful bacteria to enter the bloodstream and cause widespread inflammation.
 Luckily, this effect seems to be short-lived and usually goes away a few hours after intense exercise [2].

 Dr. R tip: If you’re currently healing a leaky gut, you may want to stick to more moderate exercise while you focus on recovery.
-Save the intense exercise for when your gut is able to handle more stress.
+Then, you can work on increasing your exercise load as your gut is able to handle more stress.
+As always, listen to your body.

 Dysbiosis